Top 6 Best Dry Large Breed Dog Foods

 3. IAMS Proactive Health Healthy Aging Large Breed

-- Real chicken as first ingredient provides quality protein for aging muscles
+• Real chicken as first ingredient for quality protein to maintain muscle mass

 4. Diamond Naturals Large Breed Chicken & Rice